-    Support my RideI am riding in the NYC Bike MS event to raise money for the National Multiple Sclerosis Society on October 6th 2013.
+Support my RideI am riding in the City to Shore Bike MS event to raise money for the National Multiple Sclerosis Society on October 6th 2015.
 Please help me reach my fundraising goal with a dontation.
 Thank you.

 BackgroundI am a returning bicyclist.
 I rode a lot in Jr. and Sr. high school on my grandfather's hand made fixed wheel track bike.
 This was the real deal with sew-up tires and no brakes.
 It was a fun bike and I put lots of miles on it.
 That ended when I rode it into the back of a parked Pontiac in 1974.
 I got a used Raleigh Super Course TT 10-speed as a replacement and continued to ride.
 After many miles on a fixed wheel I finally got to coast.
 I continued to ride in my first two years of college due to necessity.
 After graduation I stopped riding as I had a car and several motorcycles.
 I started to ride again with the birth of my two sons.
 Riding the boys was great as it gave mom a break and I got to spend some quality time with Joey and Matt.
 I rode with them on the back until they were about 30 lbs and too big to ride in the rear carrier.

 In 2003 late my doctor started to give me little hints about my weight and cholesterol.
 I took the hint...
 In the spring of 2004 I decided to get serious about my health and started commuting to work on my bicycle.
 Biking to work added less than 10 minutes to my commute and has had great health benefits.
 It was difficult at first as I was quite out of shape.
 My family thought I was nuts as I was very winded when I arrived at home after the mile-long hill near our house.
 I started with a goal of twice a week and when I no longer needed CPR when I got home I upped it to three times if the weather was nice.
 In a few months I was riding on all nice days.